Gonorrhoea

 The treatment of gonorrhoea in WA must be guided by the current antimicrobial susceptibility profile.

-Treating uncomplicated gonorrhoea
+Treating uncomplicated genital gonorrhoea

 Adults